Holistic Approach To Substance Use Recovery

 Holistic treatment takes the whole person into consideration, as opposed to simply addressing the symptoms of the illness – or, in our case, the addiction.
 When we talk about “whole person,” we mean their physical, emotional, spiritual and even nutritional needs.

-The goal of holistic treatment is to eventually inspire the patient to take responsibility for his or her well-being in order to achieve optimal heath.
+The goal of holistic treatment is to eventually inspire the patient to take responsibility for his or her well-being in order to achieve optimal health.
 To accomplish this, a variety of conventional and alternative therapies should be used – whichever are eliciting the best results for the client.

 Holistic Addiction Recovery Services at Elevate

 At Elevate Addiction Services, our therapists are trained in a wide variety of holistic forms of treatment – some well-established, and some more modern processes.
 In total, these are the holistic services our clients have available to them at our Northern California facilities: